House of Assembly Chamber

 Virtual session:

-Persons or organizations interested in participating in a virtual session must pre-register on or before January 22, 2024 at:
+Persons or organizations interested in participating in a virtual session must pre-register on or before [TBD] at:

-These sessions will be scheduled during the week of January 29 to February 2, 2024.
+These sessions will be scheduled during the week of [TBD].
 Further information regarding available dates and times will be provided following registration.

 Information and feedback gathered from the consultations noted above will be summarized in the final report, but will not include identifying information.